 And, before we forget, for beverages, we only ordered 3 types: Seri Selasih, Belimbing Buloh and Kedondong Asam Boi.
 Seri Selasih can be consider as a next level Rose syrup (normally serve in Malay Kenduri).
 Made from rose syrup with Longan fruits, it is mixed with basil seeds and soda water.
 Belimbing Buloh juice are disappointing us.
 We can tell that they were using Belimbing syrup and not freshly squeezed from starfruit reed.
 Among these beverages, we would like to highlight Kedondong Asam Boi as the taste of the ambarella juice (it was very thick, not sure how many fruits they used to make this, but it was super delicious) is purely refreshing mix with asam boi (the true taste of fresh juice), perfect for a thirst quencher.

 For 9 of us, the damage was RM 307 which is a little more that what we would pay as the portion size was a little small.
 The portion per dish is usually suitable for 3 – 4 pax.
 We would like to recommend Labu Sayong Signature Meru for those who want to experience the taste of true Malay traditional dishes.
 We again reiterate that this restaurant is more suitable for couples or smaller groups; food tastes good in general with great ambiance.
 And for the restaurant rating?
 We would give a score of 7/10 due to the portion size for the pricing and shall you go with a larger group, you’ll definitely need to order more.
 But who are we to complain, Papa was the stingy one with his budgets for our review…

 5, Jalan Meru Bestari A14, 31200 Ipoh, Perak

 Malay afternoon tea: 2.30 pm – 6 pm

 NOTE : We do not eat for free, nor were we paid for this review.
 We ordered and paid for everything that we consume.
-This review is a general summary from feedback provided by all members of the M Boutique Family who partook in the Food Review.
+This review is a general summary from feedback by all members of the M Boutique Family who partook in the Food Review.
+If you need to know more about them, don’t forget to pay a visit to their official website and Facebook page.